Designing Data Management and Data Governance Roles

 Using the “Orange” model for developing and performing a data management maturity assessment

-My experience with data management/governance (DM/DG) roles started more than ten years ago when I first designed and implemented a data management framework.
+My experience with data management/governance (DM/DG) roles started over ten years ago when I designed and implemented a data management framework.
 At the time, the topic seemed pretty straightforward.
 But, the more experience I gained in data management, the more mysterious and complicated the topic of data management/governance roles started to become.
-A year ago, I already wrote an article on this topic expressing my concerns regarding the common approach and offering some solutions.
-During the past year, I have discovered some new challenges that should be taken into account while designing roles.
+I wrote an article on this topic a year ago, expressing my concerns regarding the standard approach and offering some solutions.
+During the past year, I have discovered some new challenges to consider while designing roles.

-In this article, I would like to share my vision of the challenges with the current common approach, discuss key factors that should be taken into account, and share practices in the development of the set of roles.
+In this article, I would like to share my vision of the challenges with the current common approach, discuss key factors that should be considered, and share practices in developing the set of roles.

 Challenges with common approaches